envisioning/vocab/vocab/Temperature.md

 ---
 category: CORE, IMPL
+generality:
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
+- 0.475
+- 0.45
 slug: temperature
 summary: Hyperparameter that controls the randomness of predictions by adjusting the probability distribution of the output classes to make the model's predictions more or less deterministic.
 title: Temperature
 ---